-China on Sunday launched a land exploration satellite into a preset orbit, designed for remote sensing exploration of land resources.
+China today launched a land exploration satellite into a preset orbit, designed for remote sensing exploration of land resources.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)